micahcantor/blog/content/blog/haskell-leetcode.md

 ## Conclusion

 So there are my Haskell solutions to these four Leetcode questions.
-I focused on array/list based questions in this one, but Haskell also excels at solving tree-based questions, with its support for algebraic data types and pattern matching.
+I focused on list based questions in this one, but Haskell also excels at solving tree-based questions, with its support for algebraic data types and pattern matching.
+Overall, I think type-driven functional programming has a lot to offer for solving tricky problems like these, so give it a shot!

-I hope you found these solutions interesting, or if you see a mistake or an improvement in any of these, please feel free to reach out via [Twitter](https://twitter.com/micah_cantor) or [email](mailto:hello@micahcantor.com).
+I hope you found these solutions interesting, but if you see a mistake or an improvement in any of these, please feel free to reach out via [Twitter](https://twitter.com/micah_cantor) or [email](mailto:hello@micahcantor.com).

 ------